-P: Consent of instructor.
-A presentation made to the university community and submitted for consideration to an appropriate professional conference.
-The paper presented must represent new, doctoral-level research, and be approved by a primary faculty supervisor and a second faculty reader.
+P: Consent of the instructor.
+A research presentation made to the university community and submitted for consideration to an appropriate professional conference.
+The paper presented must represent new, doctoral-level research and be approved by a primary faculty supervisor and a second faculty reader.
 This course is eligible for deferred (R) grading.

-MUS E665 - Historical and Philosophical Readings in Music Education
+MUS E665 - Advanced Philosophical Research in Music Education

 MUS E700 - Dissertation in Music Education